Memphis police disband unit that beat Tyre Nichols

 Scorpion stands for Street Crimes Operations to Restore Peace in our Neighborhoods.

-Protestors marching though downtown Memphis cheered when they heard the unit had been dissolved.
-One protestor said over a bullhorn “the unit that killed Tyre has been permanently disbanded.”

-In an interview Friday with The Associated Press, Davis said she would not shut down a unit if a few officers commit “some egregious act” and because she needs that unit to continue to work.
+In an interview Friday with The Associated Press, Davis had said she would not shut down a unit if a few officers commit “some egregious act” and because she needed it to continue to work.

-“The whole idea that the Scorpion unit is a bad unit, I just have a problem with that,” Davis said.
+“The whole idea that the Scorpion unit is a bad unit, I just have a problem with that,” Davis said then.

-She became the first Black female chief in Memphis one year after George Floyd was killed at the hands of police.
-At the time, she was the Durham, North Carolina, police chief and responded by calling for sweeping police reform.
+She became the first Black female chief in Memphis one year after George Floyd was killed at the hands of Minneapolis police.
+At the time she was chief in Durham, North Carolina, and responded by calling for sweeping police reform.

-Ben Crump and Antonio Romanucci, lawyers for the Nichols family, said the move was “a decent and just decision for all citizens of Memphis.”
+Ben Crump and Antonio Romanucci, lawyers for the Nichols family, said the move was “a decent and just decision.”

 “We must keep in mind that this is just the next step on this journey for justice and accountability, as clearly this misconduct is not restricted to these specialty units.
 It extends so much further,” they said.

-The recording shows police savagely beating the 29-year-old FedEx worker for three minutes while screaming profanities at him in an assault that the Nichols family legal team has likened to the infamous 1991 police beating of Los Angeles motorist Rodney King.
+The video images released Friday show police savagely beating the 29-year-old FedEx worker for three minutes while screaming profanities at him in an assault that the Nichols family legal team has likened to the infamous 1991 police beating of Los Angeles motorist Rodney King.
 Nichols calls out for his mother before his limp body is propped against a squad car and the officers exchange fist-bumps.

-The five officers — Tadarrius Bean, Demetrius Haley, Desmond Mills Jr., Emmitt Martin III and Justin Smith — face up to 60 years in prison if convicted of second-degree murder.
+The video also left many unanswered questions about the traffic stop and about other law enforcement officers who stood by as Nichols lay motionless on the pavement.

+“Nobody tried to stop anything.
+They have a duty to intervene, a duty to render care,” Brenda Goss Andrews, president of the National Organization of Black Law Enforcement Executives, said in an interview after viewing the video.

+She also was struck by the immediate aggression from officers as soon as they got out of the car: “It just went to 100. … This was never a matter of de-escalation,” Goss Andrews said, adding, “The young man never had a chance from the moment that he was stopped.”

-Davis has said other officers are under investigation, and Shelby County Sheriff Floyd Bonner said two deputies have been relieved of duty without pay while their conduct is investigated.
+Davis has said other officers are under investigation, and Shelby County Sheriff Floyd Bonner said two deputies were relieved of duty without pay while their conduct is investigated.

-Rodney Wells, Nichols’ stepfather, said the family would “continue to seek justice” and noted that several other officers failed to render aid, making them “just as culpable as the officers who threw the blows.”
+Rodney Wells, Nichols’ stepfather, said the family would “continue to seek justice” and those who failed to render aid are “just as culpable as the officers who threw the blows.”

-A Memphis police spokeswoman declined to comment on the role played by other officers who showed up at the scene.
+A Memphis police spokeswoman declined to comment on the other officers’ conduct.

-Cities nationwide had braced for demonstrations, but the protests were scattered and nonviolent.
+Cities nationwide had braced for demonstrations after the video emerged, but protests were scattered and nonviolent.
 Several dozen demonstrators in Memphis blocked the Interstate 55 bridge that carries traffic over the Mississippi River toward Arkansas.
 Protesters also blocked traffic in New York City, Los Angeles and Portland, Oregon.

-Blake Ballin, the lawyer for Mills, told The Associated Press in a statement Saturday that the videos “produced as many questions as they have answers.”
+Blake Ballin, the lawyer for Mills, told AP in a statement Saturday that the videos “produced as many questions as they have answers.”

-Some of the questions will focus on what Mills “knew and what he was able to see” and whether his actions “crossed the lines that were crossed by other officers during this incident,” Ballin said.
+Some of those will focus on what Mills “knew and what he was able to see” and whether his actions “crossed the lines that were crossed by other officers during this incident,” Ballin said.

 Davis acknowledged that the police department has a supervisor shortage and said the lack of a supervisor in the arrest was a “major problem.”
 City officials have pledged to provide more of them.

-Questions swirled around what led to the traffic stop in the first place.
-One officer can be heard saying that Nichols wouldn’t stop and then swerved as though he intended to hit the officer’s car.
-The officer said that when Nichols pulled up to a red light, the officers jumped out of the car.
+It’s not clear why the traffic stop happened in the first place.
+One officer can be heard on video saying that Nichols wouldn’t stop and then swerved as though he intended to hit the officer’s car.
+The officer says that when Nichols pulled up to a red light, the officers jumped out.

 But Davis said the department cannot substantiate the reason for the stop.